UPPS 04.04.35 - Professional Development and Educational Opportunities

-* The Cabinet member will review the applications and determine if any of the applicants are to be selected.
+The divisional vice president will review the applications and determine if any of the applicants are to be selected.
 Consideration will be given to the applicant’s current academic standing, previous academic achievements, length of service to Texas State, past and current job performance, and potential to succeed in the courses requested.
-The Cabinet member will submit the name of the division’s participant to the AVPHR by June 15 for the fall semester and October 15 for spring semester.
+Each divisional vice president will notify the selected applicant, as well as their department head, of their selection prior to registration for the upcoming semester.

 Books and any costs other than tuition and fees are not covered under this program.

 Participants must sign the Application for Staff Educational Development Leave form prior to beginning classes.
 By signing this form, the participant enters into a contractual agreement to remain at Texas State for 12 months after completing the last approved staff educational development leave.

 Selected applicants who are unable to participate in the semester for which they are approved may seek re-admittance to the program for another semester without penalty.
 An alternate may be selected by the divisional vice president for a semester when a selected applicant from their division is unable to participate.